sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 .. ----------------------------------------------------------------------------

-For Factors 1, 2, 3 and 4 the pattern of factor loadings closely matches the putative factors specified in :numref:`tab-bfi`.
+For factors 1, 2, 3 and 4 the pattern of factor loadings closely matches the putative factors specified in :numref:`tab-bfi`.
 Phew!
 And factor 5 is pretty close, with four of the five observed variables that putatively measure “Openness” loading pretty well onto the factor.
-Variable ``O4`` doesn’t quite seem to fit though, as the factor solution in :numref:`fig-efa7` suggests that it loads onto factor 3 (albeit with a relatively low loading) but not substantively onto factor \5.
+Variable ``O4`` doesn’t quite seem to fit though, as the factor solution in :numref:`fig-efa7` suggests that it loads onto factor 4 (albeit with a relatively low loading) but not substantively onto factor \5.

 The other thing to note is that those variables that were denoted as “R: